The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Having this as a meta parameter would be very useful since one could then have the option of getting other resources to trigger either on success or on failure, whereas at the moment we can only do this on success, which means in the exec example, one would have to ! the command line, littering the logs with failures and ruining reporting.

-#5 Updated by Nigel Kersten about 2 years ago
+#5 Updated by Nigel Kersten over 2 years ago

 - Subject changed from notify => to trigger another resource only on failure of the current resource to Add a new metaparameter to send notifications on failure.